sebastiankozub/LegoCertificationStore/README.md

 ### `ganache`
 Running ethereum node and test blockchain.
 ### `metamask`
 ETH wallet.
 Extension for your browser.
 Possibility to connect to test blockchain like loccally running ganache.
-Of course you need to have MetaMask compatibile browser also.
+Of course you need to have MetaMask compatible browser also.
 ### `open-zeppelin`
 Framework and library for smart contracts programming.
 Install locally in project dir.